gazwald/credential_escrow/README.md

   * Deletes credentials and OTP from SSM
   * Returns credentials to application
 * Application does what it needs to do with credentials

+This still requires the application to dispose of the credentials that are proved.